riy/hcloud-java/README.md

-# hetzner-cloud-api
+# Hetzner Cloud API - Java Client

-A Java wrapper for the Hetzner Cloud API
+A Java wrapper for the Hetzner Cloud API.
+Easily interact wiht the Hetzner Cloud API using this library.